scriptcs-contrib/scriptcs-owin-host-iis/README.md

 You write an application the same way as you would write any other `scriptcs` script - all the syntax is supported (`#r`, `#load`, `Require<T>()` and so on).

-The bootstrapper itself is an OWIN `Startup` class so it will start automatically and load your csx.
+The bootstrapper itself is an OWIN `Startup` class so it will start automatically and load your csx application.
 It also exposes (injects into your script) an `IAppBuilder` object you should use to interact with the OWIN environment.

 For example: